 Drawing Test: Two questions are evaluated out of 100 marks.
 There is no negative marking in the drawing test.

-National Testing Agency will release the JEE Main 2026 syllabus on the official website, jeemain.nta.nic.in.
+National Testing Agency has released the JEE Main 2026 syllabus on the official website, jeemain.nta.nic.in.
 Students appearing for the entrance test must be aware of the JEE Mains paper pattern and syllabus.
-Knowledge of the JEE Main 2026 syllabus will assist the students in preparing a proper study schedule and the important topics for the JEE entrance exam.
+Knowledge of the JEE Main 2026 syllabus assists the students in preparing a proper study schedule and the important topics for the JEE entrance exam.
 Hence, it is a must for aspirants to have details of the syllabus and JEE Mains paper pattern.

 Important JEE Main Topics